vacp2p/vac.dev/_posts/2022-04-21-ambient-peer-discovery.md

 The simplest method of learning about peers in a P2P network is via static node lists.
 These can be given to nodes as start-up parameters or listed in a config-file.
-They can also be provided in a script-parseable format, e.g. the [status fleets](https://fleets.status.im/) in JSON.
+They can also be provided in a script-parseable format, e.g. in JSON.
 While this method of providing bootstrap nodes is very easy to implement, it requires static peers, which introduce centralized elements.
-Also, updating static peer information introduces administrative overhead.
+Also, updating static peer information introduces significant administrative overhead: code and/or config files have to be updated and released.
 Typically, static node lists only hold a small number of bootstrap nodes, which may lead to high load on these nodes.